 - Nuts.
 Maple glazed pecans are a perfect counterpoint to the maple vinaigrette and my recipe for them is simple and quick.
 No time?
 Pick up a packet of glazed nuts at the store.

 - Greens.
-Baby mixed greens make a great base for the salad.
+Baby mixed greens make a great base.
 Baby spinach, kale, or arugula would be tasty additions to the mix.

 This is a very simple dressing you can whisk together or shake up in a mason jar!
 Sherry vinegar, maple syrup, dijon mustard, olive oil, along with salt and pepper get measured out and then mixed.
 Done.